CAT: Toughest MBA Exam in IndiaPranay Kothari

 2) Marking Criteria: Accuracy plays a key role in cracking CAT.
 There is a difference of about 4 marks in a right and a wrong answer.
-Minus 1 is for those who get the answer wrong and 3 marks is for the one who gets it right.
-Exam like NMAT has zero negative marking which makes it attractive.
+Minus 1 is for those who get the answer wrong and 3 marks are for the one who gets it right.
+Exam-like NMAT has zero negative markings which make it attractive.

-3) Time Duration: CAT is a an exam which provides you enough time to get the answer.
-There are in total 100 questions for which you have 180 minutes.
-Therefore, in total you have approximately 2 minutes average time for a question.
-A student whose concepts are clear, has a high chance to solve maximum number of questions and score higher marks.
+3) Time Duration: CAT is an exam which provides you enough time to get the answer.
+There are in total of 100 questions for which you have 180 minutes.
+Therefore, in total, you have approximately 2 minutes average time for a question.
+A student whose concepts are clear has a high chance to solve the maximum number of questions and score higher marks.
 NMAT has 120 questions for which you have 120 minutes.
 SNAP asks about 150 questions and gives you 150 minutes to solve.
 Compared to these CAT provides enough time to student to solve.

 4) Complexity: CAT is not complex, but is more logical.
 It’s is just like JEE which tests your understanding of the concepts.
 Questions are designed such that getting an answer is not comprehensive but is more tricky.
 People generally find the verbal and quant part to be easier than the DI-LR section.

-5) Reservation: As CAT is mostly for students to get into IIM’s, it becomes very hard for a person with general category to get into one of the IIM’s.
-There is no such reservation of seats in exams like NMAT, XAT and MICAT, therefore the chances of cracking these exams becomes higher for those who belong to the general background.
-Sectional and overall cut off’s vary from student with SC, ST, OBC and other categories.
+5) Reservation: As CAT is mostly for students to get into IIM’s, it becomes very hard for a person with a general category to get into one of the IIM’s.
+There is no such reservation of seats in exams like NMAT, XAT, and MICAT, therefore the chances of cracking these exams become higher for those who belong to the general background.
+Sectional and overall cut off’s vary from a student with SC, ST, OBC, and other categories.

 When we consider all these factors, the ranking in terms of difficulty is as follows.